The Life-Empowering Benefits of Turning Your Brain Off

 Would You Benefit From Turning Your Brain Off?

-Most people I know are preoccupied with family, making money, working, and getting ahead.
-All my life I found that preoccupation odd but never thought much more about it.
-I was taught working hard, being active, and being busy were good things and would always benefit you.
+Most people I know are preoccupied with family, making money, working, and advancing their careers.
+Throughout my life, I have found that preoccupation odd, but I never thought much more about it.
+I was taught that working hard, being active, and being busy were good things and would always benefit you.

-I never fully believed it but I went along with that program anyway.
-Almost everyone I know saw through my facade and understood my real beliefs in that regard.
+I never fully believed it, but I went along with that program anyway.
+Almost everyone I know saw through my facade and understood my fundamental beliefs in that regard.

-I always believed in doing what needed to be done at the time, equal amounts of work and rest, live and let live.
-As a result, I never bost about working hard or complained about someone not pulling their weight.
+I always believed in doing what needed to be done at the time, striking a balance between work and rest, and living and letting live.
+As a result, I never complained about working hard or complained about someone not pulling their weight.

 I just did what I had to do and kept it moving.